davidjohnbaker1/computational_models_of_music_perception_lecture/README.md

 By the end of the lecture, the students should be able to answer:

-1. Why would a music perception research want to use a computational model in their own program of research?
+1. Why would a music perception researcher want to use a computational model in their own program of research?
 2. What is the difference between a statistical and computational model?
 3. Can you list an example of an assumption that a modeler might need to make in order to create a computational model of music perception?
 4. What are some problems that concern ground truth and musical data?